Standard penetration test: Uses

-The SPT is used to provide results for empirical determination of a sand layer's susceptibility to soil liquefaction, based on research performed by Harry Seed, T. Leslie Youd, and others.
+SPT can also be used for empirical determination of a sand layer's susceptibility to soil liquefaction, based on research performed by Harry Seed, T. Leslie Youd, and others.
+When used for this purpose, the N-value should be normalized to a standard overburden stress level.

 Correlation with soil mechanical properties

 Despite its many flaws, it is usual practice to correlate SPT results with soil properties relevant for geotechnical engineering design.
-SPT results are in-situ field measurements, and not as subject to sample disturbance, and are often the only test results available, therefore the use of correlations has become common practice in many countries.
+SPT results are in-situ field measurements and are often the only test results available.
+As such, the use of correlations has become common practice in many countries.